grgomrton/CarND-LaneLines-P1/README.md

 ![Snapshots from the output video extra.mp4][challenge_snapshots] _The pipeline executing on the challenge video_

+## Reflection
+Below are the most important weaknesses of the pipeline with possible ways of enhancement.

+### Thresholding
+Probably this is the biggest weakness.
+The algorithms used in the pipeline requires plenty of thresholds, but right now these thresholds are sort of "trained" on the input datasets.
+It causes them to perform well on an input similar to the example inputs - e.g. daylight on a highway with little traffic -, but it is likely to fail under different conditions - e.g. at night in the city.

+The most important thresholds to consider are the canny thresholds, and the color segmentation thresholds.

+A possible way to improve their performance would be to use some histogram equalization algorithm.
+This might result in better performance - even with fixed thresholds - under varying conditions.
+Another possibility might be to define presets, and try to choose the best one based on some analysis of the current light and weather conditions.

+### Lane representation

+Right now the lanes are approximated as lines.
+This works fine until the lanes are close to a straight line, but this method will not work on a road with steep curves.
+The lanes should be either represented as chain of lines, or even better, as curves - for example with a point on the bottom of the image and a tangent vector.
+A variant of the Hough-transformation might be used to identify such curves.

+### Object detection

+Right now a good view of the road is expected, but under some conditions part of the lanes might be hidden by other cars.
+Also, painted signs on the road could appear, whose edges along with edges from cars will all be calculated into the lane localization.
+It is easy to imagine that a zebra crossing will cause the mislocalization of the lane.
+Cars, traffic signs and other objects should be removed from the camera image to improve stability and performance.

 --
 Made for the Self-Driving Car NanoDegree Program at Udacity